Martha Blount: Pope and literary society

-Pope bequeathed to Miss Blount 1,000l., three score of his books, his household goods, chattels, and plate, the furniture of his grotto, the urns in his garden, and the residue after all legacies were paid.
+Pope bequeathed her £1000, 60 of his books, his household goods, chattels, and plate, the furniture of his grotto, the urns in his garden, and the residue after all legacies were paid.

 Post Pope life

 Miss Blount retained her place in the fashionable world after Pope's death.
 She lived at last in Berkeley Row, by Hanover Square, and there Henry Swinburne the traveller, her relative, visited her (Roscoe, i.
 581 note).
 He found her a little, neat, fair, prim old woman, easy and gay in her manners.
 By her will she left the residue of her property to her "dear nephew," Michael Blount, of Mapledurham.
-She died in 1762, aged 72.
+She died 12 July 1763, aged 73.
 A pleasing portrait is in Ayre's Pope, vol. ii. facing page 17.